rhdeck/react-reality/README.md

 ## Nodes

-Nodes represent position in space that are relative to their parent.
+A node represents position in space relative to their parent.
 A node need not have anything visible attached to it - in fact, that can be really desirable to manage animations through space, as you set up a node as a reference point and have other nodes position and move in relationship to it.

 ### ARNode